The Lord of the Rings Locations in the Nelson Tasman Region

 Teetering on the edge of the Nelson Tasman and Marlborough regions, the Pelorus River is a must-stop for Lord of the Rings fans when making their way between Nelson and Blenheim.
 Here, you’ll discover The Hobbit location of the “Forest River”.
 The river flowing through the Pelorus Bridge Scenic Reserve was used for the barrel-run scenes in The Hobbit: The Desolation of Smaug.

-See the filming location along the walking trails of the Pelorus Bridge Scenic Reserve, State Highway 6, 54km east of Nelson.
+See the filming location along the walking trails of the Pelorus Bridge Scenic Reserve, State Highway 6, 54km (33.5 miles) east of Nelson.
 Alternatively, experience the river and the exact filming location for yourself on a kayaking tour with Pelorus Eco Adventures.
+Find out more about the tour on Viator and Tripadvisor.

 Jens Hansen – The Ringmakers